Recount of our first Borrowers’ meeting

 However, against a COVID-19 backdrop when entrepreneurs are facing more challenges than ever in accessing finance as well as ensuring sustainability of their operations amid tepid demand in a post-COVID context, we are only too conscious that it is incumbent upon us as the pioneering and sole crowdlending platform in Mauritius to educate the ecosystem and to encourage borrowers of substance to come forward.

-Hence, our team at Fundkiss held a breakfast event for borrowers together with our credit assessment partner, Strategic Insight Ltd, to explain to local entrepreneurs what the credit framework at Fundkiss looks like.
+Hence, our team at Fundkiss held a breakfast event for borrowers to explain to local entrepreneurs what the credit framework at Fundkiss looks like.

 How Fundkiss establishes the feasibility of projects listed on our platform

-In terms of the steps in the credit assessment process, Zayd stressed that the streamlined procedure at Fundkiss is far easier for borrowers to go through than a bank’s credit analysis which is typically time consuming as well as overwhelming in terms of the bureaucratic obstacles at each stage.
-In our quest for balancing the speed of credit assessment against the need for thoroughness in establishing the viability of the project, Fundkiss has tied up with Strategic Insight Ltd to ensure that for each potential borrower, the credit application is first prepared independently by a highly trained credit analyst at Strategic Insight.
-Next, it is reviewed by the Head of Credit Risk at Fundkiss after which it is sent to our Credit Committee for consideration.
+In terms of the steps in the credit assessment process, the procedure at Fundkiss is far easier for borrowers to go through than a bank’s credit analysis which is typically time-consuming as well as overwhelming in terms of the bureaucratic obstacles at each stage.
+The Fundkiss credit assessment process begins with pre-vetting from the sales team.
+Once the borrower meets the initial criteria, our credit team runs their due diligence process and prepares a credit paper on the application.
+Next, the credit is reviewed by the Head of Credit Risk at Fundkiss after which it is sent to our Credit Committee, an independent group of 5 finance veterans, for consideration.
 Only if all is found in order is a final approval given to the borrower in the form of a proposal for their review and acceptance.

-In terms of the continued application of the credit assessment framework after a loan is disbursed, Zayd noted that post-disbursement monitoring is crucial, and is carried out under the aegis of a dynamic and pre-emptive Credit Risk Management framework that allows Fundkiss to undertake close portfolio management.
+In terms of the continued application of the credit assessment framework after a loan is disbursed, our credit team notes that post-disbursement monitoring is crucial, and is carried out under the aegis of a dynamic and pre-emptive Credit Risk Management framework that allows Fundkiss to undertake close portfolio management.
 Through the plethora of analytics and dashboards at our command, the team can easily earmark early signs of weakness and potential threats of default in the Fundkiss loan book, thereby positioning us to proactively take steps to avoid such a risk of default from materialising.

 How our investors view the lending process